Maria Claps, Contributor

 The adrenal fatigue model is loosely based on the work of Hans Selye and his General Adaptation Syndrome.
 Selye explained that there was a progression of stress over time: Those 3 stages are:

 The adrenal fatigue model with the three stages of adrenal burnout is loosely based on this model.
 Stage 1 of adrenal fatigue is high cortisol with DHEA on its way down.
-Stage 2 of adrenal fatigue is falling cortisol (which is sometimes in the normal range) and decreasing levels of DHEA and stage 3 is even lower cortisol and lower DHEA.True adrenal fatigue, if the term is to be used at all, should be reserved for those who have… Click To Tweet
+Stage 2 of adrenal fatigue is falling cortisol (which is sometimes in the normal range) and decreasing levels of DHEA and stage 3 is even lower cortisol and lower DHEA.True adrenal fatigue, if the term is to be used at all, should be reserved for those who have Addison's, an autoimmune inability to produce cortisol.
+Click To Tweet

 But is the adrenal fatigue concept really accurate?

 No, it’s not.
 Consider the 2 primary problems with the adrenal fatigue diagnosis:

 - Most people with “adrenal fatigue” don’t have low cortisol levels.
 The assessment of adrenal fatigue has relied on saliva measurement of cortisol taken at 4 distinct points throughout the day.
 This type of cortisol measured in a saliva test is unbound and has cell signalling effects but it’s only 2-5% of our total cortisol production.
 The vast majority (around 70%) of our cortisol is excreted in urine.
 This measurement is called metabolized cortisol.
 Free (salivary) cortisol is NOT the best marker for cortisol production.